-If you are thinking of bringing a French Bulldog puppy into your home and your heart, then this is the most important section of this article that you will read.
+If you are thinking of bringing a Frenchie puppy into your home and your heart, then this is the most important section of this article that you will read.

 French Bulldog health is a distressing topic for any dog lover to go into.
 Because they are in serious trouble.

-This is because they have a deliberately restricted gene pool, that makes it more likely for nasty recessive diseases to rear their heads.
+This is because they have a deliberately restricted gene pool.
+This makes it more likely for nasty recessive diseases to rear their heads.

 Fortunately, these days many pedigree health issues can be avoided by only buying puppies from health tested parents.

 There are some diseases which can sometimes affect French Bulldogs that we can use health screening to avoid.

 - French Bulldog parents should have general eye checks to make sure that their eyes are in good health.

 - They can also suffer from a disease called Von Willebrand’s Disease, which is similar to hemophilia in humans.

 So, several of these health problems can be avoided or reduced by sensible puppy purchasing.

 Unfortunately, other issues are so ingrained into the body structure of the breed that they are impossible to avoid.

 Dwarfism in the French Bulldog